 Financial: Income and Asset Tests

-Tennessee is an income-cap state, not a medically-needy state.
-If your income exceeds $2,982/month, you cannot use spend-down, you must establish a Qualified Income Trust (QIT), which is Tennessee's name for what other states call a Miller Trust.
-The QIT redirects excess income each month so the applicant's countable income falls under the cap.
+Tennessee is an income-cap state.
+If your gross income exceeds the $2,982/month Medicaid Income Cap, TennCare's Institutional Medicaid policy says you "will be provided with the opportunity to establish a Qualified Income Trust (QIT)", Tennessee's name for what other states call a Miller Trust, after which your income eligibility is tested again.Centers for Medicare & Medicaid Services.
+(2026).
+CMS CMCS Informational Bulletin — 2026 SSI, Spousal Impoverishment, and Medicare Savings Program Resource Standards (Dec 9, 2025), SSI standards chart. medicaid.gov.
+Retrieved Jul 10, 2026, from https://www.medicaid.gov/federal-policy-guidance/downloads/cib12092025.pdf The QIT redirects excess income each month so the applicant's countable income falls under the cap.
 Setting up a QIT is straightforward but should usually be done with help from an elder-law attorney to avoid mistakes that cost months of eligibility.

 Covered Services

 CHOICES covers a broad HCBS service array for Group 2 and Group 3, plus full nursing facility care for Group 1.
 The care plan is built around what each member needs, not everyone gets every service.
-The annual caps below are 2026 figures from the TennCare CHOICES Member Benefit Table.
+The limits below are the per-service benefit limits TennCare publishes in the CHOICES rule itself, at Tenn.
+Comp.
+R. & Regs.
+1200-13-01-.05(8)(l), which enumerates fourteen CHOICES HCBS and the limit that applies to each.State of Tennessee. (n.d.).
+Revised Cost Neutrality Caps CHOICESProgram. tn.gov.
+Retrieved Jul 30, 2026, from https://www.tn.gov/content/dam/tn/tenncare/documents/RevisedCostNeutralityCapsCHOICESProgram.pdf

 A few important callouts: